bhk/scam/reference.md

     8

 The first parameter is the value to be matched, and the remainder of the forms are `(PATTERN BODY)` pairs.
-It tests these in order, and when the first pattern matches the value it evaluates and returns BODY.
+It tests these in order, and if a PATTERN matches it will evaluate and return the corresponding BODY.
 If no patterns match, `nil` is returned.

 A pattern can be a (CONSTRUCTOR-NAME ARG...) where each ARG is a symbol.
 When the match is made, these symbols are bound to the corresponding members